September 7, 2017

 Most retailers lease their locations versus owning the real estate.
 An inherent problem with this is that the landlord negotiates leases constantly, every day, in fact, while the retailer might do it only every two to 10 years.
 This makes the playing field for a lease very unlevelled, with most advantages in favor of the landlord.

 You may know about firearms and shooting, but your leasing company knows real estate and lease contracts.
-They have knowledge and experience on their side.
+They have knowledge and experience on their side and how to sell your home safely and efficiently.
 Thus, you need your own advocates when it comes to lease negotiations, because the deal you strike from day one will help you or hurt you for the duration.

 It is prudent, even strongly recommended, that firearms retailers seek professional help from their attorney, accountant and business advisor.
 As the leasing retailer, you should provide comment upon the entire lease, giving particular attention to the economic and general provisions (along with input from any business manager you might be consulting with), while your attorney should comment on the entire lease but focus on the legal issues.